The California Spatial Reference Center (CSRC), in partnership with surveyors, engineers,

 GIS professionals, the National Geodetic Survey (NGS), the California Department of

 Transportation (Caltrans), and the geophysics community, has developed a plan to

 establish and maintain an accurate state-of-the-art network of GPS control stations

 necessary to meet the demands of government and private businesses for a reliable spatial

 The CSRC infrastructure will aid public health and safety, assist in the protection and

 preservation of natural resources, and improve the productivity of government and private business.

 CSRC is located at the Cecil H. and Ida M. Green Institute of Geophysics and Planetary Physics (IGPP)

 at UCSD's Scripps Institution of Oceanography (SIO).

 Web Services down 2015-07-26.
-Some services that invoke the database are temporarily off-line, including SCOUT, SECTOR and archive stats.
+Some services that invoke the database are temporarily off-line, including SCOUT, but SECTOR and archive stats have been fixed.
 We are working on the problem and will return all services as soon as possible.
 We apologize for the inconvenience.